JuicerV3/OCLP_Sonoma_Lenovo-Z50-70/README.md

 # OCLP 1.5.0 - macOS Sonoma 14 - Lenovo Z50-70 Type 80E7

-## Mostthing are just like Ventura repository except you need Difference SMBIOS, Sonoma specific kexts if avaliable.
+## Most things are just the same as Ventura except you'll need a difference SMBIOS and Sonoma specific kexts if avaliable.

 Keep in mind macOS 14 Sonoma is **NOT NATIVELY** supported for Haswell system. this modification may cause bug glitches to an operating system.